 INTRODUCTION TO THE COURSE

-• Understanding LNG Supply, Sales and Purchase agreements
+• Commercial and legal aspects of LNG Sales and Purchase Agreements (SPAs)

 COURSE DETAILS